zpinto/learn-flaskRESTful-dev-deployment/README.md

 <img src='http://g.recordit.co/JK2hhRjKD2.gif' title='Import Collection' width='' alt='Import Collection' />

-  - In this example, you can see the environment varaibles in the environement and being used in the request
+  - In this example, you can see the environment variables in the environment and being used in the request

 You can write test scripts that run when you send a request: